mamh-mixed/grafana-grafana/docs/sources/data-sources/_index.md

 aliases:
   - /docs/grafana/latest/datasources/
   - /docs/grafana/latest/datasources/overview/
+  - /docs/grafana/latest/data-sources/
 title: Data sources
 weight: 60
 ---

 # Data sources

-Grafana supports many different storage backends for your time series data (data source).
-Refer to [Add a data source]({{< relref "../administration/data-source-management/#add-a-data-source/" >}}) for instructions on how to add a data source to Grafana.
-Only users with the organization admin role can add data sources.
+Grafana supports many different backends for your time series data, and lets you create your own interfaces to backends.

-## Querying

-Each data source has a specific Query Editor that is customized for the features and capabilities that the particular data source exposes.
-The query language and capabilities of each data source are obviously very different.
-You can combine data from multiple data sources onto a single Dashboard, but each Panel is tied to a specific data source that belongs to a particular Organization.
+Grafana refers to these backends as **data sources**.

+You can use this flexibility to build [panels]({{< relref "../panels-visualizations/" >}}) that collect and visualize data of many types, and from many sources, in a single [dashboard]({{< relref "../dashboards/" >}}).
+Each panel uses one specific data source, which can belong to a particular [organization]({{< relref "../administration/organization-management/" >}}).

-## Supported data sources
+## Manage data sources

-> **Note:** For a list of all data source plugins created by Grafana Labs, view the [plugin catalog](https://grafana.com/grafana/plugins/?type=datasource) and select the "Data sources" and "Grafana Labs created" filters.
-For a list of all Enterprise-level plugins, which have additional support, also enable the [Enterprise filter](https://grafana.com/grafana/plugins/?enterprise=1&type=datasource).
+Only users with the [organization administrator role]({{< relref "../administration/roles-and-permissions/#organization-roles" >}}) can add or remove data sources.
+To access data source management tools in Grafana as an administrator, navigate to **Configuration > Data Sources** in the Grafana sidebar.

+For details on data source management, including instructions on how to add data sources and configure user permissions for queries, refer to [the administration documentation]({{< relref "../administration/data-source-management/" >}}).

+## Query editors

+Each data source has its own query editor customized for its unique query language, features, and capabilities.
+Query editors help you request data from a source, and many provide visual tools that can simplify the query-building process.

+For example, this video demonstrates the visual Prometheus query builder:

+{{< vimeo 720004179 >}}

+For more details about query editors, refer to the data source's documentation.

+## Data source plugins

+You can install additional data sources as plugins.
+To view available data source plugins, see the [Grafana Plugins catalog](/plugins/).
+To build your own, see the ["Build a data source plugin"](/tutorials/build-a-data-source-plugin/) tutorial and our documentation about [building a plugin](/developers/plugins/).

+The Grafana community contributes to many of Grafana's data source plugins.
+Grafana Labs itself also manages or supports several data sources, as do third-party partners.

+To view available data source plugins, go to the [plugin catalog](/grafana/plugins/?type=datasource) and select the "Data sources" filter.
+You can further filter the list by plugins created by the community, Grafana Labs, and partners.
+If you use Grafana Enterprise, you can also filter by Enterprise-supported plugins.

+For more documentation on a specific data source plugin, refer to its plugin catalog page.

-These data sources have additional documentation:
+These data sources have additional documentation in the Grafana docs:

 - [Alertmanager]({{< relref "./alertmanager/" >}})
 - [AWS CloudWatch]({{< relref "./aws-cloudwatch/" >}})